mjcamm/timeless-field-theory/readme.md

-# Timeless Photons: A New Physics Framework
+# The Timeless Field Theory: A New Physics Framework

 ## About Me